-- Primary pupils may not leave the site unless with their parent or carer or a member of the Academy staff and with the permission of the Academy and parents or carers. - Secondary pupils may only be sent home or given permission to attend an appointment by their Director of Learning or a senior member of staff.
-Staff and parents must be aware of their whereabouts at all times. - Pupils leaving the Academy for appointments during the school day must have written permission from parents or carers and this must be checked by their Director of Learning before they are allowed to leave the site.
+- Secondary pupils may only be sent home or given permission to attend an appointment by their Director of Learning or a senior member of staff.
+Staff and parents/carers must be aware of their whereabouts at all times. - Pupils leaving the Academy for appointments during the school day must have written permission from parents or carers and this must be checked by their Director of Learning before they are allowed to leave the site.